An appraisal is inspection allowing the appraiser to come to an opinion of value.

-One of the processes in use is the Cost Approach, which finds what it would cost to replace the improvements to the house, minus depreciation and physical deterioration, plus the land value.
+One of the processes in use is the Cost Approach, which finds what it would cost to replace the improvements to the house, minus age and physical deterioration, plus the land value.

-The Sales Comparison Approach is normally the most accurate and clearest indicator of worth for a residential property.
+The Sales Comparison Approach is commonly the most accurate and clearest indicator of cost for a residence.

-The Income Approach is primarily used for determining the cost of income-producing properties based on what an investor would pay based on the amount of capital a property would bring in.
+The Income Approach is mainly used for figuring out the value of income-producing properties based on what an investor would pay based on the amount of income a property would bring in.

-The most important party in discerning the worth of a house, an appraiser makes an unbiased and professional opinion on the value of a property used in a real estate transaction.
+The most important party in deciding the worth of a residence, an appraiser makes an unbiased and professional opinion on the worth of a property used in a real estate sale.